RSS-Engineering/terraform/docs/modules/datadog_aws_integration.md

 The following arguments are supported:

 * `host_tags` - (optional) A map of strings to be applied as tags to each metric ingested through this integration.
 The key-value pair will be converted to a single tag formatted like "{k}:{v}"
-* `namespace_rules` - (optional) Specifically enables or disables metric collection for specific AWS namespaces for this _AWS account only_.
+* `included_namespaces` - (optional) Include only these namespaces for metrics collection for this _AWS account only_.
 A list of namespaces can be found at the [available namespace rules API endpoint](https://docs.datadoghq.com/api/v1/aws-integration/#list-namespace-rules).
-Omitting a namespace will not change it from the default integration settings.
+Defaults to an empty list, which means no metrics will be collected.